-The Teak Woven Vinyl Pontoon Flooring has horizontal stripes.
+The Teak Woven Vinyl Pontoon Flooring has Vertical stripes - Front to back.

 I have a 1999 suntracker party hut.
 The carpet is glued directly to aluminum deck,,,no plywood.
 I really like the teak woven look or the other vinyls you offer.
 What is best way ro remove old carpet and is it feasible to put the vinyl glued direct to aluminum?
 What type of glue ?
 Are deck screws necessary?

 Our best suggestion for getting old carpet off of the aluminum would be to use an adheasive remover and let that sit.
 Once it has worked its magic you should be able to finally feel the old carpet begin to release and you can pull it off.
 To glue the new vinyl to your floor you will need a solvent based adheasive.
 We like the 3M branded adheasive and adheasive cleaner.